cncf/students/README.md

 ## 1. **Why**

-Students who join the cloud-native community are setting themselves up for an interesting and potentially lucrative career path.
-If you don't know what cloud-native computing is, check out these resources:
+Students who join the cloud native community are setting themselves up for an interesting and potentially lucrative career path.
+If you don't know what cloud native computing is, check out these resources:

 - [CNCF Charter](https://github.com/cncf/foundation/blob/master/charter.md)